Title IX

 - The Baruch College Ombuds.

-Employees who are neither Responsible Employees nor Confidential Employees are strongly encouraged to report allegations of sexual misconduct to the College’s Interim Title IX Coordinator.
+Employees who are neither Responsible Employees nor Confidential Employees are strongly encouraged to report allegations of sexual misconduct to the College’s Title IX Coordinator.

 Additionally, when an employee is informed that a student is pregnant, the employee is no longer required to provide the contact information of their Title IX Coordinator to that student, and the employee is no longer required to inform the pregnant student that their Title IX Coordinator can provide them with supportive measures.
 Nevertheless, CUNY encourages employees to assist students seeking supportive measures in these instances.
 Students who need supportive services, academic adjustments, or accommodations pertaining to a pregnancy-related condition(s) should contact the Office of Student Disability Services.